-AT&T's 4G LTE network goes live in more cities, expands in othersAlex Wagner - Deputy Managing Editor, News Desk
+AT&T's 4G LTE network goes live in more cities, expands in othersAlex Wagner - Editorial Director of News and Content

 Hot on the heels of yesterday's small-ish 4G LTE network expansion, AT&T this morning has announced another, larger rollout of new and expanded LTE coverage.
 The big blue carrier has revealed that it's growing its LTE footprint in several different parts of the country, including Camden, Ark., and Astoria, Ore.
 Here's the full list of fresh AT&T LTE service that's been announced so far:

 - Flagstaff-Sedona, Ariz.

 - Prescott, Ariz.

 - El Dorado-Magnolia, Ark.

 - Quad Cities and Sterling, Ill. (includes parts of Sterling and the area of the Quad Cities contained within the Route 80/Route 280 loop, including parts of Rock Island, Moline, East Moline, Davenport and Bettendorf)